Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of the start.ratt.sh file of RATT folder.
 Default is start.ratt.sh.
       --compare_pair COMPARE_PAIR [COMPARE_PAIR ...], -p COMPARE_PAIR [COMPARE_PAIR ...]
-                            Please assign the name of fasta files of pairs. ex.
+                            Please assign the name of strain of pairs. ex.
                             NC_007795:NEW_NC_007795.
-The reference fasta file is
+The original strain is
-                            NC_007795.fa and the target fasta file is NEW_NC_007795.fa.
-ATTENTION:please make sure the ref
+                            NC_007795 and the target strain is NEW_NC_007795.
+This is names of strain, not names of fasta files.
-                            name is the same as embl file.
+                            ATTENTION:please make sure the ref name is the same as embl file.
       --element ELEMENT, -e ELEMENT
                             It will become the prefix of all output file.
       --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
-                            The transfer type for running RATT.(details can refer to the manual of RATT.) default is Strain.
+                            The transfer type for running RATT.(details can refer to the manual of RATT.)
+Default is Strain.
-      --ref_gbk REF_GBK, -re REF_GBK
+      --ref_embl_gbk REF_EMBL_GBK, -re REF_EMBL_GBK
                             The folder which stores every reference embl folders.If you have no embl folder, you can assign the folder of genbank.